richRemer/squabble/README.md

 There are a couple ways to use this.
-The `shortOpts` method matches anything beginning with a hyphen (which is not explicitly defined), breaks them up into multiple single letter options, and `unshift`s those back onto the args so they can get parsed normally.
-The `longOpts` method matches on double-hyphens and sets named result values directly.
+The `shortOpts` method matches anything beginning with a hyphen (which is not explicitly defined), breaks them up into multiple single letter options, and `unshift`s those back onto the args so they can be re-parsed as separate arguments.
+The `longOpts` does something similar.

-As an example, consider the GNU-ism where the "-" argument can be used in place of a filename to mean STDIN.
+Another example might be the GNU-ism where the "-" argument can be used in place of a filename to mean STDIN.
 The following code snippet handles that.

 ```js